selabhvl/dat250public/appassignments/appassignA.md

 ## DAT250: Design and Prototyping Assignment A

-This is the first part of the design and prototyping assignments where you will develop an IoT-cloud software system.
+This is the first design and prototyping assignment, where you will be developing an IoT-cloud software system.
 The application is intended to showcase a broad spectrum of important IoT and cloud technology, design principles, software platforms and protocols.

 **IMPORTANT:** The design and prototyping assignments are to be undertaken in the groups of 2-4 persons that you have formed in the course.
+The design and prototyping assignments will also form the basis of the larger project to be undertaken in the second part of the course.

 ### Introduction

 The system that you will be developing is a system where users can provide feedback in the form of yes/no votes on polls either via a web-client front-end or via an IoT voting device.

-The figure below provide an initial sketch the overall envisioned system architecture
+The figure below provides an initial sketch of the overall envisioned system architecture

 ![](assets/markdown-img-paste-20200221143602803.jpg)

 In addition to the IoT feedback/voting device, the system consists of a web application deployed using a cloud container.
-Furthermore, a REST service is deployed in the cloud which can provide meta-data polls that has been initiated.
+Furthermore, a REST API (web service) is deployed in the cloud which can provide meta-data about polls that has been initiated.

-The results of evaluations/polls are stored in a database also in the cloud, and when a poll is being terminated, then the results of the poll is published on a topic in external services such as dweet.io
+The results of evaluations (polls) are stored in a database also in the cloud, and when a poll is being terminated (closed), then the results of the poll are to be publish on a topic in an external service such as dweet.io

-A prototype of a voting device is shown below and has four buttons for user input:
+A prototype of an IoT voting/feedback device is shown below and has four buttons (sensor) for user input:

 - a "green" button for giving a green vote
 - a "red" button for giving a red vote